Snip-snap-snorum

-Snip-Snap-Snorum, or Snip-Snap-Snorem (sometimes unhyphenated), is a matching-type card game, mostly played by children, and has several variants.
-The game dates to at least the 18th century, and probably derives from a more ancient drinking and gambling game.
-References to "Snip, snap, snorum", which seems to be the original spelling, go back to at least 1755.
+Snip-snap-snorum, or snip-snap-snorem (sometimes unhyphenated), is a matching-type card game, mostly played by children, and has several variants.
+The game dates to at least the 17th century in Franconia, and probably derives from a more ancient drinking and gambling game.
+References to "snip, snap, snorum", which seems to be the original English spelling, go back to at least 1755.

 History

-A 1755 edition of The Connoisseur newspaper mentions Snip-Snap-Snorum being played in Wiltshire, the author recounting a visit where a group of "country girls and cherry-cheeked bumkins" played the game around a large table as part of a Christmas tradition, along with the card game Pope Joan.
+The game is mentioned in a Franconian publication as early as 1650 under the name 'Schnip, Schnap, Schnurr und Schnepepperling.
+A 1755 edition of The Connoisseur newspaper mentions snip-snap-snorum being played in Wiltshire, the author recounting a visit where a group of "country girls and cherry-cheeked bumkins" played the game around a large table as part of a Christmas tradition, along with the card game Pope Joan.
 The game is mentioned in Christopher Smart's 1767 translation of the works of Horace, where he adds a footnote to his translated text "After this fare we had a play, To take our glass in turn, or pay", noting that he regards this as "a game like snip, snap, snorum."
 The game is mentioned by the English novelist Frances Burney in 1782.

 The game appears, as Chnif Chnof Chnorum, in 1782 and 1790 in France.
 Vilmar describes it as a children's game popular in the early 19th century in Germany, the original and proper name of which was Schnipp, Schnapp, Schnorum, Apostelorum although the last word, which means "of the apostles" became corrupted to the meaningless word, "Basalorum".
 Five villages in 19th-century Sweden were named after the Swedish equivalent, Snipp, snapp, snorum, hej basalorum: Snipp, Snapp, Snorum, Hej and Basalorum.

 The game

-There are several methods of playing the game, but in the most common a full Whist pack is used and any number of players may take part.
+There are several methods of playing the game, but in the most common a full whist pack is used and any number of players may take part.
 The pack is dealt, one card at a time, and the eldest hand places upon the table any card of his choosing.
 Each player in his turn then tries to match the card played just before his; playing it while saying one of the prescribed words: "Snip!", "Snap!" or "Snorem!" in sequence.
-Thus, if a King is played, the next player lays down another King (if one is in-hand) calling out "Snip!".
-The next player may lay down the third King if available, saying "Snap!", and the next the fourth King with the word "Snorem!".
+Thus, if a king is played, the next player lays down another king (if one is in-hand) calling out "Snip!".
+The next player may lay down the third king if available, saying "Snap!", and the next the fourth king with the word "Snorem!".
 A player not being able to pair the card played may not discard, and the holder of snorem has the privilege of beginning the next round.
 The player who gets rid of all cards in-hand first wins a counter from the other players for each card still held by them.